mikestowe/CPHL/README.md

 <h5>Reserved Names</h5>
 Within the _links collections certain key names are reserved for specific actions.
 These are based on the most commonly used hypermedia links, as well as CRUD for that specific collection/ item.
 They include:
-- create: Create a new record via the POST method
+- create: Create a new record via the POST method (equivalent to self::POST)
-- read: retrieve an item or collection via GET
+- read: retrieve an item or collection via GET (equivalent to self::GET)
-- update: utilization of the put/ patch methods to update an item, or ALL items in a collection*
+- update: utilization of the put/ patch methods to update an item, or ALL items in a collection* (equivalent to self::PUT)
-- delete: deletes the item or the collection*
+- delete: deletes the item or the collection* (equivalent to self::DELETE)
 - search: the resource to perform a search on a collection
 - first: links to the first record in a collection
 - beginning: links to the first set of records in a paginated result